bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-07-spirited-away.md

-<![endif]-->
+---
+layout: post
+title: Histoire(s) du cinéma
+published: true
+date: 2023-01-07
+readtime: true
+categories: ['SIGHT AND SOUND GREATEST FILMS OF ALL TIME 2022<br>75=']
+tags: [Animation]
+metadata: '<Japan , 267 mins<br> Director: Jean-Luc Godard'
+pdf: '2023-01-07-histoires-du-cinema.pdf'
+---

 _Spirited Away_ sets its intimations of mortality, the decline of a culture and the loss of nature against one of the most sumptuous and dazzling _mises en scène_ ever created in cinema – in the bathhouse of the gods, where the initially timorous young heroine goes to find work in order to rescue her parents who have been cursed by a magic spell.
 This is an enchanting and exciting coming-of-age story that can be enjoyed by all ages, but the subdued, lambent melancholy of the movie’s final third, with its train ride into the shadows, is a tour de force of what animation can do.
 **Susan Napier, _Sight and Sound_, Winter 2022-23**

 _Spirited Away_, a Japanese animated fantasy about a little girl’s adventures in a realm of gods and monsters, invites comparisons to the Alice books,
 _The Wizard of Oz_ and even _Harry Potter_.
 First and foremost, though, this remarkable film is embedded in the personal universe of its auteur-director Hayao Miyazaki, whose standing in Japan is comparable to Steven Spielberg’s or, indeed, J.K.
 Rowling’s in the west.
 From its opening in 2001, _Spirited Away_ has become the biggest Japanese release in history.
 It is also the most successful ‘foreign’ film ever made, with the bulk of its revenue earned in its native country.
 The film shared the Golden Bear at the 2002 Berlin festival, followed by an Oscar for best animated feature.
 It is released in Britain both dubbed and subtitled, the dub produced by Disney and directed by Kirk Wise, who co-directed _Beauty and the Beast_ and _Atlantis: The Lost Empire_.